Lakota people: Treaties and conflicts with the United States

 The Black Hills were considered sacred by the Lakota, and they objected to mining.
 Between 1866 and 1868 the U.S. Army fought the Lakota and their allies along the Bozeman Trail over U.S. forts built to protect miners traveling along the trail.
 Oglala Chief Red Cloud led his people to victory in Red Cloud's War.
 In 1868, the United States signed the Fort Laramie Treaty of 1868, exempting the Black Hills from all white settlement forever.
-Four years later gold was discovered there, and prospectors descended on the area.

-The attacks on settlers and miners were met by military force conducted by army commanders such as Lieutenant Colonel George Armstrong Custer.
+But four years later gold was discovered there, and prospectors descended on the area.
+The Lakota attacks on settlers and miners were met by military force conducted by such army commanders as Lieutenant Colonel George Armstrong Custer.
 General Philip Sheridan encouraged his troops to hunt and kill the buffalo as a means of "destroying the Indians' commissary."

 The allied Lakota and Arapaho bands and the unified Northern Cheyenne were involved in much of the warfare after 1860.
 They fought a successful delaying action against General George Crook's army at the Battle of the Rosebud, preventing Crook from locating and attacking their camp.
-A week later they defeated the U.S. 7th Cavalry in 1876 at the Battle of the Greasy Grass at the Crow Indian Reservation (1868 boundaries).
-Custer attacked a camp of several tribes, much larger than he realized.
-Their combined forces, led by Chief Crazy Horse, killed 258 soldiers, wiping out the entire Custer battalion in the Battle of the Little Bighorn, and inflicting more than 50% casualties on the regiment.
+A week later they defeated the U.S. 7th Cavalry in 1876 at the Battle of the Little Bighorn at the Crow Indian Reservation (1868 boundaries).
+Custer attacked an encampment of several tribes, which was much larger than he realized.
+Their combined forces, led by Chief Crazy Horse, killed 258 soldiers, wiping out the entire Custer battalion and inflicting more than 50% casualties on the regiment.

-The Lakota and their allies did not get to enjoy their victory over the U.S. Army for long.
+Although the Lakota beat Custer's army, the Lakota and their allies did not get to enjoy their victory over the U.S. Army for long.
 The U.S. Congress authorized funds to expand the army by 2,500 men.
-The reinforced US Army defeated the Lakota bands in a series of battles, finally ending the Great Sioux War in 1877.
+The reinforced U.S. Army defeated the Lakota bands in a series of battles, ending the Great Sioux War in 1877.
 The Lakota were eventually confined to reservations, prevented from hunting buffalo beyond those territories, and forced to accept government food distribution.
+They were largely dispersed throughout North and South Dakota, as well as other places around the United States.